Secession: South Africa

-In 1910, following the British Empire's defeat of the Afrikaners in the Boer Wars, four self-governing colonies in the south of Africa were merged into the Union of South Africa.
+In 1910, following the Boer Republics defeat by the British Empire in the Boer Wars, four self-governing colonies in the south of Africa were merged into the Union of South Africa.
 The four regions were the Cape Colony, Orange Free State, Natal and Transvaal.
 Three other territories, High Commission Territories of Bechuanaland (now Botswana), Basutoland (now Lesotho) and Swaziland (now Eswatini) later became independent states in the 1960s.
 Following the election of the Nationalist government in 1948, some English-speaking whites in Natal advocated either secession or a loose federation.
-There were also calls for secession, with Natal and the eastern part of the Cape Province breaking away. following the referendum in 1960 on establishing a republic, and in 1993, prior to South Africa's first elections under universal suffrage and the end of apartheid, some Zulu leaders in KwaZulu-Natal considered secession as did some politicians in the Cape Province.
+There were also calls for secession, with Natal and the eastern part of the Cape Province breaking away following the referendum in 1960 on establishing a republic.
+In 1993, prior to South Africa's first elections under universal suffrage and the end of apartheid, some Zulu leaders in KwaZulu-Natal again considered secession as did some politicians in the Cape Province.